2/20/2025

 speaker

-Philip Ekengren
+Philip Ekingren

 Perfect.
 And just coming back to the EBITDA margin, I know you said you're wanting to start focusing on EBITDA, but we have kind of history on EBITDA.
-So should we?
-What's the best representation again for healthcare as we enter 25?
+So should we, what's the best representation again for healthcare as we enter 25?
 Is it the margin now in Q4?
-Is it the full year 24 margin or is it somewhere in between full year 24 and full year 23?
+Is it the full year 24 margin?
+Or is it somewhere in between? full year 24 and full year 23.
 How should we think about that?
 What should we extrapolate going forward?

 speaker